gibbonCode/GIBBON/README.md

 # Getting started <a name="Start"></a>

 ### Access the integrated help
-* To access the help documentation from MATLAB click on the HELP browser then click o `GIBBON toolbox` under `Supplemental Software` as shown below.
-This will open the toolbox help and documentation which is now searchable and integrated just like the rest of MATLAB's help and documentation.
+* To access the help documentation from MATLAB simply type: `gdoc` which will open the GIBBON documentation page in MATLAB's help brower.
+The documentation which is searchable and integrated just like the rest of MATLAB's help and documentation.
+You can also find this page manually under `Supplemental Software` as shown below.
-* You may also use `gdoc` (similar to MATLAB's doc) to access GIBBON documentation.
+* To open GIBBON documentation for a particular function can use `gdoc <functionName>` (similar to MATLAB's `doc` function).
 For instance for help on `im2patch` use `gdoc im2patch`.
 This will search the integrated help for im2patch and display the results.

 <img src="docs/gif_helpSearch.gif" alt="Help integration" width="100%">

 ### Where to find functions and the executable help and demo files
-* The `lib` folder contains all GIBBON's functions and the `lib_ext` contains "external functions" i.e. functions developed by others included with GIBBON.
-The `docs` folder contains the help&documentation, and demo files which when "published" (using MATLAB's publish functionality) create the .html documentation files (found in `docs/html`) which are integrated in MATLAB.
+* The `lib` folder contains all GIBBON's functions.
+* The `lib_ext` folder contains external functions and libraries developed by others.
+* The `docs` folder contains the help & documentation files, and demo files which when "published" (using MATLAB's publish functionality) create the .html documentation files (found in `docs/html`) which are integrated in MATLAB.

 * The source for the help information for any function `functionName` is named `HELP_functionName`, and  the source for demos have `DEMO_` as part of the name.
 Therefore if one is interested in reproducing or starting off from codes in the help and documentation simply start typing code names starting in `HELP_` or `DEMO_` in the MATLAB command window, e.g. `HELP_ind2patch` can be used to generate the help information for the `ind2patch` function.
 Users can start editing the file by typing `open HELP_ind2patch` in the command window.
-By publishing (MATLAB publish functionality) the HELP_ or DEMO_ files .html files are created in the `docs\html` folder.
-As such if users alter/contribute code in the `lib` folder and generate associated `HELP_` or `DEMO_` files, new help and documentation is added.
-For new help and documentation to become known and visible to MATLAB run the `createHelpDemoDocumentation` function and restart MATLAB.
+By publishing (use `gpublish <HELP_functionName>`) the HELP_ or DEMO_ files .html files are created in the `docs\html` folder.
+As such if users alter or contribute code in the `lib` folder and generate associated `HELP_` or `DEMO_` files, new help and documentation is then added and rendered on the website.
+For new help and documentation to become integrated in MATLAB run the `createHelpDemoDocumentation` function and restart MATLAB.

 * Many of the `DEMO_` files focus on the use of FEBio.
-The demo `DEMO_FEBio_block_uniaxial_compression` for instance features a simple cube that undergoes a 30% compression.
-Other demos focus on different load types, single versus multi-step analysis, different materials and inverse analysis (e.g. `DEMO_FEBio_iFEA_uniaxial_01`).
-Demos with `DEMO_FEBio_...` are for the old febio_spec 2.0 format.
-The newer demos with `DEMO_febio_...` are for the latest febio_spec 2.5.
+The demo `DEMO_febio_0001_cube_uniaxial` for instance features a simple cube subjected to a uniaxial load.
+Other demos focus on different load types, single versus multi-step analysis, different materials and inverse analysis (e.g. `DEMO_febio_0042_inverse_FEA_cube_uniaxial`).

 # Testing <a name="Test"></a>
 GIBBON's core functionality can be tested by running `testGibbon('all','test');`.
 Use `testGibbon('demo','test');` or `testGibbon('help','test');` for running the demo or help files only.
-GIBBON is currently developed and tested using the most recent version of MATLAB (or the latest pre-release) and has been tested on Windows 10, Ubuntu (14.10 up to 18.10), and Mac OS.
-Most of GIBBON's functionality is compatible with older MATLAB versions, especially MATLAB R2014a and newer (Delaunay tessellation and toolbox help integration are amongst things that have undergone large changes).
+GIBBON is currently developed and tested using the most recent version of MATLAB (or the latest pre-release) and has been tested on Windows 10, Ubuntu 20.04, and Mac OS.
+Most of GIBBON's functionality is compatible with older MATLAB versions, especially MATLAB R2014a and newer (Delaunay tessellation and toolbox help integration are among things that have undergone large changes).
 Please inform the developers (or open an issue) if a particular function does not work for your MATLAB environment.
 It is likely that codes can be easily altered to work for your version.
 A large portion of GIBBON's functionality does not rely on special MATLAB toolboxes.
 However some functions do.
 Here is a list of toolboxes which appear to be used in GIBBON:
 * Image Processing Toolbox
-* Bioinformatics Toolbox
 * Statistics and Machine Learning Toolbox
-* Computer Vision System Toolbox
-* Neural Network Toolbox
 * Symbolic Math Toolbox
 * Curve Fitting Toolbox
 * Parallel Computing Toolbox
-* Mapping Toolbox

 # License <a name="License"></a>
 GIBBON is provided under: [![the GNU_GPLv3 License](https://img.shields.io/badge/License-GNU_GPLv3-orange.svg)](https://opensource.org/licenses/GPL-3.0).
 The [license file](https://github.com/gibbonCode/GIBBON/blob/master/LICENSE) is found on the GitHub repository.